MileHacker Logo

 Traditional Beverages

 • Craft Beer: Northern Michigan has a thriving craft beer scene.
-Numerous breweries in Traverse City and surrounding towns have a wide range of styles.
+Numerous breweries in Get Through the city and the towns around have a wide range of styles.

 • Michigan Wine: The Leelanau and Old Mission Peninsulas are recognized American Viticultural Areas, specializing in cool-climate varietals.